ganeshbmc/MLP_project/may_2023/things to try on kaggle.md

 		- originalLanguage: 0.668

-Do something extra
+## Do something extra
+	- Try stip_accents='unicode' in TfidfVectorizer		-	DONE
-	- Replace numbers in reviewText with emtpy strings
+	- Replace numbers in reviewText with emtpy strings	-	DONE
 	- Adjust boxOffice for inflation
 	- Try transformation.
 For eg. Log transform on boxOffice
 	- Try polynomial features
 	- Try CountVectorizer instead of TfidfVectorizer
-	- Try both TfidfVectorizer and CountVectorizer on reviewText
+	- Try both TfidfVectorizer and CountVectorizer on reviewText	-	DONE